Titles and Roles

 - Cancer Immunology

-Germán Corredor Prada, PhD, MS, is an instructor in the Walter H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory University.
+Germán Corredor Prada, PhD, MS, is an assistant professor in the Walter H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory University.

 Dr. Corredor is a member of the Cancer Immunology Research Program at Winship Cancer Institute.